Charles Stuart Fall

 Sergeant Charles Stuart Fall (November 12, 1840 – June 4, 1918) was an American soldier who fought in the American Civil War.
-Fall received the country's highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Spotsylvania Court House in Virginia on 12 May 1864.
-He was honored with the award on 13 May 1899.
+Fall received the United States' highest award for bravery during combat, the Medal of Honor, for his action during the Battle of Spotsylvania Court House in Virginia on May 12, 1864.
+He was honored with the award on May 13, 1899.

 Biography

-Fall was born in Noble County, Indiana on 12 November 1840.
+Fall was born in Noble County, Indiana, on November 12, 1840.
 He enlisted into the 26th Michigan Infantry.
-He died on 4 June 1918 and his remains are interred at the Odd Fellows Cemetery in California.
+He died on June 4, 1918, and his remains are interred at Odd Fellows Cemetery in California.

 Medal of Honor citation

 Was one of the first to mount the Confederate works, where he bayoneted two of the enemy and captured a Confederate flag, but threw it away to continue the pursuit of the enemy.